gaqzi/incident-commander/README.md

     - [x] Finish action and don't provide in summary (escalation successful, for example doesn't need to be mentioned, it will lead to a new action)
     - [ ] Issue a reminder when checkin time has come to give an update
         - [X] Visually show a countdown
         - [ ] Local notification?
 Some sound?
 More of something?
-4. [ ] Keep a list of past actions
 4. [X] Keep a list of past actions
     - [x] Shown and what resolution they had.
 Will be part of the big tech update but at the bottom of it.